 Having not really eaten breakfast, we were ready for lunch quickly after.
 We went for tacos + margs in Mexico and it was really nice to just sit for a bit.
 We enjoyed the water views and the breeze in that hot FL sun.
 The company wasn’t too bad either. 🙂

 Next we walked around and went on some more rides but were really just killing time before our next meal.
-Hahah
+Hah 🙂

 After dinner we finished “walking around the world,” which was my favorite part of Epcot.
 Everything is cute and clean and I just loved seeing it all.

 On Wednesday we were up early and at Magic Kingdom before it opened.
 Now, I am a Disney Land girl all the way.
 I spent many summers driving south to spend a few magical days with my grandparents and mom there.
-All of this to say, I was excited to experience Magic Kingdom because I heard it was the most similar to Disney Land.
+This to say, I was excited to experience Magic Kingdom because I heard it was the most similar to Disney Land.

 First up was, of course, Space Mountain.
 Space Mountain holds a special place in my heart because it is a family favorite (probably like many other families).
 The story from the first time I rode it goes like this: I was with my grandparents and my mom waiting for probably hours to ride Space Mountain.
 I guess as a small girl I was pretty nervous about riding a roller coaster in the dark and kept telling my Grandpa about my concerns.
 It worked out that he sat in the row behind me and, the same as I do today, I was screaming my head off the entire ride.
 My grandpa felt pretty bad during the ride, thinking, I made her go on this ride she hates and is screaming through the whole thing.